Valyria-Studios/ellis_app/App/HMISINTEGRATION.md

 ---

+### How do you know what data goes within a project?

+The Data Dictonary breaks down all the fields and data elements within a project.
+This lists all the elements that could exist in any HMIS project.

+To know which data elements align with what projects and programs look for the "*Element Type*" and the "*Funder: Program-Component*" of that element.
+This will show which elements are needed for which programs and project types.
+___

 ## Project Setup

 > One of the most critical steps in accurate data collection and reporting is ensuring that a project